Sunderland station: Refurbishment

 In 2006, the Tyne and Wear Passenger Transport Executive announced plans to refurbish of the 140 m platform areas.
 The project was to be funded by the Department for Transport in an innovative scheme in which the money 'saved' by reducing a subsidised rail service in favour of the Tyne and Wear Metro was converted into a lump sum for capital investment.
 Whilst the Tyne and Wear Passenger Transport Executive does not own or manage the station (owned by Network Rail and managed by Northern Trains), the rationale for investment being that they are the station's majority operator.

 Work began in January 2008, with the second stage of development commencing in September 2009.
 The project was completed in July 2010 – at a cost of £7 million.
 The project saw the construction of an entirely new floor, ceilings and lighting, substantial improvements to existing walls and a significant reorganisation of buildings and waiting areas on the platforms.

 The Tyne and Wear Passenger Transport Executive appointed Sadler Brown Architecture to develop the design, led by Arup.
 The project incorporated the work of three artists, Jason Bruges Studio, Julian Germain and Morag Morrison.
 Jason Bruges Studio have created a 140-metre light wall with individual LED units containing an animated display.
 Julian Germain is providing a sequence of 41 photographs of everyday items 'lost' on the Tyne and Wear Metro, while Morag Morrison is designing coloured glass wall panels for buildings along the island platform.

 In October 2015, it was announced that plans were being formulated for the refurbishment of the upper concourse and exterior to improve the station's image and accessibility.
 Almost six years later, in July 2021, revised plans for the refurbishment were revealed – with an estimated cost of £26 million.
 The six-year project would see the station's south entrance demolished and rebuilt, with the number of tracks passing through the station to be increased to four.
 Preparatory work commenced in April 2022, with the new southern entrance set to open in early 2023.

+The delayed southern entrance opened in December 2023.